alicagank/VowSpace/tutorial/instructions.md

-# 📚 Tutorials!
+# Tutorials!

 Welcome!
 In this directory, you’ll find two Excel files, two audio recordings, and this instruction file.
 These tutorials are here to help you get started with **VowSpace** and make the most of its core features.
+(If your have any suggestions or if anything doesn't work as expected, please let me know!)

 ---